CPHS/OPHS Glossary of Terms

 An individual involuntarily confined or detained in a penal institution.

-institution under a criminal or civil statute, individuals detained
+under a criminal or civil statute, individuals detained in other facilities

-in other facilities by virtue of statutes or commitment procedures
+by virtue of statutes or commitment procedures which provide alternatives

 Privacy: